Convention on the Rights of Persons with Disabilities: Reservations

 A number of parties have made reservations and interpretative understandings or declarations to their application of the convention.
 These are some examples:

-Australia does not consider itself bound to stop forcibly medicating those labeled mentally ill when it is considered a last resort.
+Australia does not consider itself bound to stop forcibly medicating those labeled mentally ill when it is considered a last resort, and understands the Convention to allow substitute decision-making.

 El Salvador accepts the convention to the extent that it is compatible with its constitution.

 France does not consider the convention to be legally binding.

 Japan declares that paragraph 4 of Article 23 of the convention is interpreted not to apply to a case where a child is separated from his or her parents as a result of deportation in accordance with its immigration law.

 Malta interprets the right to health in Article 25 of the convention as not implying any right to abortion.
 It also reserves the right to continue to apply its own election laws around accessibility and assistance.

 Mauritius does not consider itself bound by the Article 11 obligation to take all necessary measures to protect persons with disabilities during natural disasters, armed conflict or humanitarian emergencies, unless permitted by domestic legislation.

 The Netherlands interprets the right to life in Article 10 within the framework of its domestic laws.
 It also interprets Article 25(f), which bars the discriminatory denial of health care, as permitting a person to refuse medical treatment, including food or fluids.

 Poland interprets Articles 23 and 25 as not conferring any right to abortion.

 The United Kingdom has reservations relating to the right to education, immigration, service in the armed forces and an aspect of social security law.

 Among the other parties attaching reservations, understandings, or declarations to their ratification or accession were the European Union, Azerbaijan, Canada, Cyprus, Egypt, Iran, the Syrian Arab Republic, Venezuela, and many others.
 As of 16 August 2020, 22 parties had filed formal objections to other parties' reservations, understandings, or declarations.